 Scaling is applied before any of the other operations are performed.
 Boxes and coordinates can be scaled to give a certain density (option -density).
-Note that this may be inaccurate in case a .gro file is given as input.
-A special feature of the scaling option is that when the factor -1 is given in one dimension, one obtains a mirror image, mirrored in one of the planes.
-When one uses -1 in three dimensions, a point-mirror image is obtained.
+Note that this may be inaccurate in case a gro file is given as input.
+A special feature of the scaling option, when the factor -1 is given in one dimension, one obtains a mirror image, mirrored in one of the plains, when one uses -1 in three dimensions a point-mirror image is obtained.

 Groups are selected after all operations have been applied.

 Periodicity can be removed in a crude manner.
-It is important that the box vectors at the bottom of your input file are correct when the periodicity is to be removed.
+It is important that the box sizes at the bottom of your input file are correct when the periodicity is to be removed.

 When writing .pdb files, B-factors can be added with the -bf option.
 B-factors are read from a file with with following format: first line states number of entries in the file, next lines state an index followed by a B-factor.
 The B-factors will be attached per residue unless an index is larger than the number of residues or unless the -atom option is set.
 Obviously, any type of numeric data can be added instead of B-factors. -legend will produce a row of CA atoms with B-factors ranging from the minimum to the maximum value found, effectively making a legend for viewing.

 With the option -mead a special pdb (pqr) file for the MEAD electrostatics program (Poisson-Boltzmann solver) can be made.
 A further prerequisite is that the input file is a run input file.
 The B-factor field is then filled with the Van der Waals radius of the atoms while the occupancy field will hold the charge.

 The option -grasp is similar, but it puts the charges in the B-factor and the radius in the occupancy.

 Option -align allows alignment of the principal axis of a specified group against the given vector, with an optional center of rotation specified by -aligncenter.